MohammedShazP/Club-Bot/README.md

 This is small streamlit app developed for users to search about the football clubs in the world.
-The Large Language Model used to run thid app is Llama3-8B.
+The Large Language Model used to run this app is Llama3-8B.
 Don't forget to add your huggingface token to run this code.